stefan-lorenc/art-classifier/README.md

 # art-classifier

-An attempt at creating an image classifer with little available data
+An attempt at creating an image classifer with little available data.

+# data used

+The model was trained on ~650 images each of dutch golden age paintings and those by claude monet in the impressionist style.